markholloway/markholloway.github.io/about.md

 </div>
 <br>
 <div style="text-align: justify">
 I started my career back in 1997, fresh out of Cisco's CCNA studies.
 It was in 2004 that I was first introduced to Acme Packet, Broadsoft, and the world of carrier SIP, VoIP, and the very early days of what would become WebRTC.
-Combined with my background in Cisco Routing and Switching, and later earning my CCIE in Voice, I’ve been hooked on all-things having to do with carrier grade networking and IP based communications, with a particular interest in the service provider core, where the largest, most complex, and perhaps most expensive networks in the world are at my fingertips.
+Combined with my background in Cisco Routing and Switching, and later earning my CCIE in Voice, I’ve been hooked on all-things realted to carrier networking and IP  communications, with a particular interest in the service provider core, where the largest, most complex, and reidiculously expensive networks in the world are at my fingertips.
 </div>